HumanNeRF-SE: A Simple yet Effective Approach to Animate HumanNeRF with Diverse Poses: Related Work

 \paragraph{Monocular HumanNeRF.} Since obtaining monocular videos is much easier than obtaining synchronized multi-view videos, it is significant to extend the capabilities of HumanNeRF to monocular videos.
-Inspired by~\cite{park2021nerfies,park2021hypernerf,pumarola2021d}, which maps rays in dynamic scenes to canonical space, \cite{jiang2022neuman,weng2022humannerf,yu2023monohuman,jiang2023instantavatar,geng2023learning} introduce priors to regularize the deformation. \cite{peng2023intrinsicngp,jiang2023instantavatar,geng2023learning} greatly improve the speed of training and rendering by using more efficient spatial encoding methods~\cite{muller2022instant,chan2022efficient}, while these encoding methods don't perform well in terms of acceleration in our experiments. \cite{jiang2022neuman,peng2021animatable} learns the blending field by extending the deformation weight of the closest correspondence from the SMPL mesh, which leads to a significant increase in computational cost.
-HumanNeRF~\cite{weng2022humannerf} demonstrates amazing novel view results by decoupling the motion field, which uses a significant amount of neural networks to fit various modules and often takes a very long time to train.
+Inspired by~\cite{park2021NeRFies,park2021hyperNeRF,pumarola2021d}, which maps rays in dynamic scenes to canonical space, \cite{jiang2022neuman,weng2022humanNeRF,yu2023monohuman,jiang2023instantavatar,geng2023learning} introduce priors to regularize the deformation. \cite{peng2023intrinsicngp,jiang2023instantavatar,geng2023learning} greatly improve the speed of training and rendering by using more efficient spatial encoding methods~\cite{muller2022instant,chan2022efficient}, while these encoding methods don't perform well in terms of acceleration in our experiments. \cite{su2021aNeRF} learn dynamic human bodies by modeling the relationship between sampling points and joints. \cite{jiang2022neuman,peng2021animatable} learns the blending field by extending the deformation weight of the closest correspondence from the SMPL mesh, which leads to a significant increase in computational cost.
+HumanNeRF~\cite{weng2022humanNeRF} demonstrates amazing novel view results by decoupling the motion field, which uses a significant amount of neural networks to fit various modules and often takes a very long time to train.
 Monohuman~\cite{yu2023monohuman} further improves the pose generalization performance of HumanNeRF by adding a reference image module and consist loss.
 Our experiments aimed to explore the fundamental reasons why HumanNeRF performs poorly in pose generalization, and to achieve better results on more challenging data by rebuilding a simple yet efficient architecture with SMPL vertices to combine explicit and implicit human representation.